cgiffard/Captionator/README.markdown

 **Implements WHATWG TimedTextTrack Specification!
 Works in Firefox 3.5+, IE9, Safari 4+, Chrome, Opera 11... basically any browser which supports HTML5 Video!**

+**This is the `CaptionCrunch` build - a bleeding edge development branch with all the fruit - but which might not always work.
+Be warned!
+More info further down the page.**

 This basic polyfill aims to add support for the HTML5 video `<track>` element.

 It currently includes rudimentary support for multiple language subtitle tracks,